zyx45889/RealtimeDynamic/readme.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 train128_cal3.py
 ```

+The training takes about 1-2 days.

 ### Test

 Run the following command:

 ```
+mkdir our_result
 python predict.py
 ```

-The result is in `./our_result/`.
+The simulated measurements and predicted volume results are in `./our_result/`.

 ## Apply to Your Device

-For specific real-world device, the ray trace information used for resample process in training and testing need to be precomputed before the training.
+For specific real-world device, the ray trace information used for resample process in training and testing need to be precomputed before training.

 Take camera-projector device for example, with calibrated camera and projector(also see calibration algorithm in supplementary material of our paper), run the following code: